 That may be why Liveyon claims they are moving to a different manufacturer.

-Did You Take ReGen Series Stem Cell Products and Suffer a Complication?
+Were You Administered ReGen Series Stem Cell Products?

 We are seeking people who have taken ReGen Series stem cell products made by Genetech and distributed by Liveyon and have suffered complications or adverse medical events.
 At this point, we remain in the early investigation stages as we acquire more information.